Glazed Salmon with Honey and Soy

 Honey and Soy Salmon is an easy skillet dinner that’s special enough for date night and fast enough for a weeknight meal.
 You’ll love this sweet and savory glazed salmon!

-brush brushing honey soy glaze on salmon fillet
+Pastry brush brushing honey soy glaze over salmon.

 Why You’ll Love this Honey Soy Salmon